-Later authors, mainly from the Han period 漢 (206 BCE-220 CE, Hanshi waizhuan 韓詩外傳, He Xiu's 何休 Chunqiu Gongyangzhuan jiegu 春秋公羊解詁, the chapter Shihuozhi 食貨志 "Food and Commodities" in the history Hanshu 漢書), follow these descriptions, but provide more detailed information.
+Later authors, mainly from the Han period 漢 (206 BCE-220 CE), like Hanshi waizhuan 韓詩外傳, He Xiu's 何休 Chunqiu Gongyangzhuan jiegu 春秋公羊解詁, or ch.
+24 Shihuozhi 食貨志 "Food and Commodities" in the history Hanshu 漢書, follow these descriptions, but provide more detailed information.
 One mu 畝 was a strip with the length of 100 bu and the width of 1 bu.
 The Hanshi waizhuan gives the following data: Eight families cultivated a community field (jing) of one "square li" (fangli) with a side length of 300 bu.
 One community field consisted of 900 mu.
 The book Simafa 司馬法 (quotation of in a commentary to the Zhouli 周禮 chapter Xiao situ 小司徒, not included in the received version of the Simafa) explains that 1 bu was 6 chi long.
 Three families were called one "roof" (wu 屋), and three "roofs" cultivated one community field (jing).
-Ten jing were called one tong 通.
-In case of war one tong (i.e. 90 families) contributed horses, cavalrymen (shi 士) and infantrymen (tu 徒).
-The higher unit called cheng 成 and consisting of ten tong, was responsible for chariots.
+Ten jing were called one "union" (tong 通).
+In case of war one tong (i.e. 90 families) contributed horses, cavalrymen (shi 士) and infantrymen (tu 徒 to the army).
+The higher unit called "completion" (cheng 成) and consisting of ten tong, was responsible for chariots.

 The descriptions most oftenly quoted are found in the Confucian Classic Zhouli "Rites of the Zhou", completed during the late Former Han period 前漢 (206 BCE-8 CE), yet alleging to describe the administrative system of the early Western Zhou 西周 (11th cent.-770 BCE).
 It is explained there that the Subdirector of the Multitudes (Xiao situ, following the translation of Édouard Biot) was responsible for the allotment of fields and pasture land.
 Nine (Mengzi said, eight) [groups] of cultivators (fu 夫, i.e. families) were given one community field (jing).
-Four of these constituted a "village" (yi 邑), four villages a "hill" (qiu 丘), four hills a dian 甸, and four dian a xian 縣 (a word later used for "district" or "county"), and four xian a du 都.
+Four of these constituted a "village" (yi 邑), four villages a "hill" (qiu 丘), four hills a cadastral section (dian 甸), and four dian one "district" xian 縣, and four xian a "county" (du 都).
 In the section of the Grand Officers of the Exterior Districts (Suiren 遂人) it is further specified that the field of one group of cultivators was irrigated and dewatered by a ditch (sui 遂), that of ten families by a canal (gou 溝), that of hundred by a mid-size canal (xu 洫), and that for thousand groups by one large canal (kuai 澮), fed by a river (chuan 川).
-These waters were accompanied by paths, ways and roads with the sequence jing 徑, zhen 畛, tu 涂, dao 道 and lu 路.
+These waters were accompanied by paths, ways and roads with the dimensional sequence jing 徑, zhen 畛, tu 涂, dao 道 and lu 路.

 Very interesting is the fact that the description of how Yu the Great 大禹 tamed the floods of the rivers and inspected the fields of the nine provinces might be a projection of the field arrangement to "imperial size".
 The terms gou 溝 and xu 洫 are used in the chapter Yugong 禹貢 in the Classic Shangshu 尚書 "Book of Documents".
 Another explanation of the term gongtian 公田 would be "ducal field", meaning that it was the land with which the king of Zhou presented the dukes of the feudal states, as a source of their revenue, while the "private fields" (sitian) were such not belonging to these official holdings and were cultivated by field slaves (yeren 野人).

-The idea of the well-field system inspired all writers and politicians through history, and it was often suggested to go back to this ideal system, even in late imperial times.
+The idea of the well-field system inspired all writers and politicians through history, and it was often suggested to revive this ideal system, even in late imperial times.
 Gu Yanwu 顧炎武 (1613-1682) reports in his Tianxia junguo libing shu 天下郡國利病書 that during the Ming period the well-field system was practiced in the prefecture of Fengyang 鳳陽.
 Other attempts are mentioned in the statecraft encyclopaedia Qingchao wenxian tongkao 清朝文獻通考.
-In 1724 the districts of Xincheng 新城 and Gu'an 固安 in the province of Zhili 直隸 (today Hebei) was carried out by Bannermen (see Banner fields), an experiment that was abolished in 1736.
+In 1724 the districts of Xincheng 新城 and Gu'an 固安 in the province of Zhili 直隸 (today Hebei) attempted a realization of the well-field system on land owned by Bannermen (see Banner fields), an experiment that was abolished in 1736.